Love Is Blind (American TV series): Allegations of cast mistreatment

-Netflix, Kinetic, and Delirium TV have not publicly responded to Poche's claims.
-However, Netflix and Delirium TV have filed an arbitration against Poche to obtain $4 million from her, alleging that she breached her NDA and spoke about her experience on the show.
+Netflix and Delirium TV have filed an arbitration against Poche to obtain $4 million from her, alleging that she breached her NDA.
 Poche, who earned a total of $8000 from her participation in the show, filed a lawsuit to nullify the contract and claim intentional infliction of emotional distress in addition to violations of California's labor code.
+In 2024, the National Labor Relations Board issued a complaint that the show's producers had misclassified the contestants as participants rather than as employees.
+The LA Times described the complaint as representing, "a significant step forward in the efforts by some unscripted talent to unionize."